A Cuban man deported by the US to Africa is on a hunger strike in prison, his lawyer says

-CAPE TOWN, South Africa — A Cuban man deported by the United States to the African nation of Eswatini is on a hunger strike at a maximum-security prison having been held there for more than three months without charge or access to legal counsel under the Trump administration's third-country program, his U.S.-based lawyer said Wednesday.
+CAPE TOWN, South Africa — A Cuban man deported by the United States to the African nation of Eswatini is on a hunger strike at a maximum-security prison having been held there for more than three months without being charged or having access to legal counsel under the Trump administration's third-country program, his U.S.-based lawyer said Wednesday.

 Roberto Mosquera del Peral was one of five men sent to the small kingdom in southern Africa in mid-July as part of the expanding U.S. deportation program to Africa, which has been criticized by rights groups and lawyers, who say deportees are being denied due process and exposed to rights abuses.

-“My client is arbitrarily detained, and now his life is on the line,” said David.
+“My client is arbitrarily detained, and now his life is on the line,” David said.
 “I urge the Eswatini Correctional Services to provide Mr. Mosquera’s family and me with an immediate update on his condition and to ensure that he is receiving adequate medical attention.
 I demand that Mr. Mosquera be permitted to meet with his lawyer in Eswatini.”

+An Eswatini government spokesperson referred the AP, which requested comment, to a correctional services official, who didn't immediately respond to calls and messages.

 Civic groups in Eswatini have also taken authorities to court to challenge the legality of holding foreign nationals in prison without charge.
-Eswatini said the men will be repatriated but have given no timeframe for any other repatriations.
+Eswatini said that the men would be repatriated, but have given no timeframe for any other repatriations.

 U.S. authorities said they want to deport Kilmar Abrego Garcia to Eswatini under the same program.

-The men's lawyers said they had all completed their criminal sentences in the U.S. but are now being held illegally in Eswatini, where they have not been charged with any offense.
+The men's lawyers said they had all completed their criminal sentences in the U.S., and are now being held illegally in Eswatini, where they haven't been charged with any offense.

-The Trump administration has sent deportees to at least three other African nations since July under largely secretive agreements: South Sudan, Rwanda and Ghana.
+The Trump administration has sent deportees to at least three other African nations — South Sudan, Rwanda and Ghana — since July under largely secretive agreements.
 It also has a deportation agreement with Uganda, although no deportations there have been announced.

-International rights group Human Rights Watch said it has seen documents that show that the U.S. is paying African nations millions of dollars to accept deportees.
-It said the U.S. agreed to pay Eswatini $5.1 million to take up to 160 deportees and Rwanda $7.5 million to take up to 250 deportees.
+New York-based Human Rights Watch said that it has seen documents that show that the U.S. is paying African nations millions of dollars to accept deportees.
+It said that the U.S. agreed to pay Eswatini $5.1 million to take up to 160 deportees and Rwanda $7.5 million to take up to 250 deportees.

-Lawyers say the four men who arrived in Eswatini on a deportation flight in July have not been allowed to meet with an Eswatini lawyer working there as their legal counsel, and phone calls to their U.S.-based lawyers are monitored by prison guards.
+Lawyers say the four men who arrived in Eswatini on a deportation flight in July haven't been allowed to meet with an Eswatini lawyer representing them, and phone calls to their U.S.-based attorneys are monitored by prison guards.
 They have expressed concern that they know little about the conditions in which their clients are being held.

 “I demand that Mr. Mosquera be permitted to meet with his lawyer in Eswatini,” David said in her statement.
 "The fact that my client has been driven to such drastic action highlights that he and the other 13 men must be released from prison.
 The governments of the United States and Eswatini must take responsibility for the real human consequences of their deal.”